 - Know the terrain.
 Staying safe in the Everglades includes studying our Everglades map before visiting and tackling the terrain.
 Before planning an activity, such as a biking trip, you should know the distance of the trail, as well as how long it takes to complete it.
 Also, always tell someone of your exact plans just in case an accident occurs.
 This way, if you are gone too long, someone can come get you.

 - Prepare before you go.
 Bring plenty of water since the Everglades is hot and humid, and you can easily become dehydrated.
 Also, have insect repellant with you, sunscreen, and proper clothing for your activity.

 - Supervise young children.
 Wild animals are more likely to attack small children than adults.
 Therefore, you must be especially vigilant with your children.
 Do not let them linger around bodies of water.

-Now that you are fully prepared to take on the Florida Everglades, it’s time to enjoy the outdoor excursions you have planned!
-Everglades Holiday Park offers the best airboat tours and Everglades tours in South Florida.
+Now that you know the answer to “Are the Everglades safe?” you’re are fully prepared to take on the Florida Everglades, it’s time to enjoy the outdoor excursions you have planned!
+Everglades Holiday Park offers the best Everglades boat tours in South Florida.
 Book your Excursion today.